njxinran95/njxinran95.github.io/index.md

 ---

 ### Spatial analysis via ArcGIS
+I also equipped myself with ArcGIS to work on spatial analysis with a focus on visualization trough map renderings:

 - [TOD analysis in Philadelphia](/pdf/Ran Xin-590 HW1_1.pdf)
 - [Urban Growth Boundary in Lancaster County](/pdf/Ran Xin-590 HW2_1.pdf)